 3. Gain control and self-confidence

 Practicing aerial acrobatics will not only give you more control of your body but will also improve your self-esteem and self-confidence.
-Self-esteem can be boosted as in participating you are placing trust in yourself when working at a height and on mastering this skill there is a real sense of achievement.
+Self-esteem can be boosted because by participating you are placing trust in yourself when working at a height and on mastering this skill there is a real sense of achievement.

 4. Add combinations and choreography

 Apart from the obvious benefits like flexibility, control and strength, you’ll also learn how to spin and turn gracefully.
 Aerial training blends the artistry of dance with the joy of movement in the air and will help you gain the confidence to move in front of an audience.
-If combined with contemporary dance or other dance disciplines then you will probably carry something unique and different.
-Be challenged by combinations and choreography that will strengthen your technique.
+If combined with contemporary dance or other dance disciplines then you will probably create something unique and different.
+Challenge yourself with combinations and choreography that will strengthen your technique.

 5. Become more safety conscious